koljapluemer/di-translate/README.md

-# di translate

 ![](doc/img/screenshot.png)

-*prototype to upload a screenshot of German text, run it through OCR, extract interesting words, auto-translate, and learn as flashcards*
+*Archived prototype to upload a screenshot of German text, run it through OCR, extract interesting words, auto-translate, and learn as flashcards*

 ## Tech Stack